-Steven Raichlen is a longtime Grillery owner.
-He bought a Grillery Standard for his personal collection years ago and uses The Grillworks on both his show Primal Grill and for instruction at twice-annual BBQ University.
+Steven Raichlen is a longtime Grillworks owner.
+He bought a Grillworks 20 (aka The Grillery) for his personal collection years ago and uses his Grillworks 42 on both his show Primal Grill and for instruction at twice-annual BBQ University.
 Consequently Steven does a far more entertaining job than we could demonstrating The Grillworks for some of his on-air recipes.
 Used with permission from Steven and Maryland Public Television.

 Grilling over Flame

 Live-fire cooking, and Grillworks, owes perhaps the most to the traditions of Spain and Argentina.
 And though each uses varying degrees of flame and coal the core value is the same - wood fire is king.

 Over our grills there is no need to wait for coals.
 In fact we (the terminally biased) say don't wait.
 Though charcoal does a fine job of providing long even heat, most of the character of the wood it once was is gone, burned away with the moisture.
 Since you can crank the food at least 16" above the fire on our grills, you can start the food over whole, unadulterated wood the minute you have steady flame.
 There's no waiting.
 But if there's still no weaning you away from charcoal have at it.
 Many customers (and Grillworks folks) use it alone or mix it with chunks of a wood type paired to the dinner - like a seasoning choice.
 And no fear: if you are ready to experiment with the wide range of flavors wood has to offer but don't have a local source try some of the types we prepare for our customers.